Mixon scores 5 TDs, Bengals dominate Panthers 42-21 - NewsBreak

 Mixon scores 5 TDs, Bengals dominate Panthers 42-21

-CINCINNATI (AP) — A homemade sign hanging high in Paycor Stadium advised fans to “ Stay Calm and Let Joe Cook.”
+A homemade sign hanging high in Paycor Stadium advised fans to “ Stay Calm and Let Joe Cook .”

 The message surely was a nod to quarterback Joe Burrow, who usually stirs the pot for the Cincinnati Bengals.
 But it was another Joe who did most of the cooking against the Carolina Panthers.